 Prenatal diagnostic testing for spinal muscular atrophy (SMA) when both parents carry a deletion of SMN1 or have a previous child with SMA caused by a deletion of SMN1.

-Characteristics: Spinal muscular atrophy (SMA) is the most common lethal genetic disease in children, and is characterized by progressive muscle weakness due to degeneration of the lower motor neurons.
-Onset ranges from before birth to adulthood and severity is highly variable.
-Individuals with SMA have no (zero) functioning copies of the SMN1 gene that produces survival motor neuron protein; most (95 percent) have homozygous loss of SMN1 due to deletion or gene conversion, while some (5 percent) have a sequence variant in one remaining copy of SMN1.
-The SMN2 gene, adjacent and highly homologous to SMN1, produces lower levels of survival motor neuron protein compared to SMN1.
-Disease severity has been shown to be modified by SMN2 gene copy number in some cases, but phenotype cannot be predicted with certainty.
-SMN2 copy number will be reported for individuals with zero copies of SMN1 or symptomatic individuals with one copy of SMN1.
+Characteristics: Spinal muscular atrophy (SMA) is the most common lethal genetic disease in children.
+It is characterized by progressive muscle atrophy and weakness, poor weight gain, restrictive lung disease, scoliosis, and joint contractures due to degeneration of lower motor neurons and brain stem nuclei.
+Onset ranges from before birth to young adulthood and severity is highly variable.
+Individuals with SMA have no functional copies of the SMN1 gene either due to homozygous loss of SMN1 from deletion or gene conversion (95 percent) or loss of one SMN1 gene and a pathogenic sequence variant in the other (5 percent).
+The SMN2 gene produces a small amount of functional survival motor neuron protein compared to SMN1.
+An increased number of SMN2 gene copies may reduce disease severity but phenotype cannot be predicted with certainty.

 Variants Tested: For copy number: SMN1 (NM_000344.3) exon 7 c.840C and exon 8 c.*239G, and SMN2 (NM_017411.3) exon 7 c.840T.

 Clinical sensitivity: 95-98 percent.

 Analytical sensitivity and specificity: 99 percent.